-> LECTURES OR "COURS MAGISTRAUX" (CM)
+LECTURES OR "COURS MAGISTRAUX" (CM)

-The lectures/"cours magistraux" in French, also shortened to "CM", take place in hall lectures/amphithéâtres so that a large number of students can attend it.
-During the CMs, the professor speaks non-stop before the students.
+The lectures/"cours magistraux" in French, also shortened to "CM", take place in hall lectures/amphithéâtres so that a large number of students can attend them.

+During the CMs, the professor the professor is the main actor and presents information to students.
 You need to wait for the end of the course to ask your questions.
 The CMs usually last 2 hours but can go up to 4 hours.

-> TUTORIALS OR "TRAVAUX DIRIGÉS" (TD)
+TUTORIALS OR "TRAVAUX DIRIGÉS" (TD)

-Unlike CMs, tutorials allow students to ask questions, to be questioned, to participate to the debate and to do some practical exercices.
+Unlike CMs, tutorials allow students to be active participants, to ask questions and to be questioned at any given time, to debate and do practical exercises.

 Most of the time, students are required to give presentations in order to assess their work in terms of personal research, group interaction and oral presentation.